ABUSHEIKHSP/DiscoveryStudioVisualizer/README.md

 - If it prompt for `root password`, please `type your root password` and press `Enter`.

-- This will install and opens the `Discovery Studio Visualizer`.
+- This will install and open the `Discovery Studio Visualizer`.

 ![image](https://github.com/ABUSHEIKHSP/DiscoveryStudioVisualizer/assets/96288958/a4df064a-35a3-4c17-86cd-7ebb1efb3736)